rwarnking/pointy/data/README.md

 ### Real-World Instances

+The folders *wolff_real*, *world* and *world_projected* contain (partially equal) real world instances supplied from other groups.

-The file names describe what the containing data is based on.
+The file names in folder *wolff_variants* describe what the containing data is based on.
 The last number in the file name is the number of points of that instance.
 If the filename begins with *deutsche_staedte* or *deutschland_bahnhoefe*, the two succeeding numbers are the length and height of all boxes of the instance, since no edge lengths were naturally given.